xuezhidong/DomEx/README.md

    (2)excute ./DomEx.pl -seqname Targetname

 About Domain nonreduntant library:
-   The library file is too large to upload to github.
-User can extract the single domain library from CATH,SCOP,Pfam for themselves, or downlaod from http://isyslab.info/DomEx.
+   This library file is too large to upload to github.
+Users can extract the single domain library from CATH,SCOP,Pfam, or downlaod from http://isyslab.info/DomEx.

 zhidong xue
 zdxue@hust.edu.cn